fgadaleta/fofscreen/README.md

 Run with

-`./target/debug/./main --reference images -r 15`
+`./target/debug/./fofscreen --reference images -r 15`

+where `images` is a directory with reference images (jpg, png)